 In the last few weeks I’ve been knee-deep in imposter syndrome.
 I will be sitting in on three panels at Limestone Genre Expo 2017, and though I enthusiastically entered my name for them, I’ve nearly drowned in a sea of self-doubt about my validity to attend the conference at all.
 I mean, I’ve only written one novel.
 It has cupcakes in space.
 I’ve edited a few manuscripts, but does that make me a person who knows things?

 Then last week, too-amazing-for-words Derek Newman-Stille asked me to be the guest author on an hour-long radio show (Speculating Canada: it’s only won five Aurora awards, so, no big deal.
 GULP!).
-The topic was about writing, being a disabled writer, and writing characters who have disabilities.
+The topic was about writing, being a disabled writer, and writing characters who manage disabilities.
 EEEK!
 I don’t know anything about that, I thought.
-Except maybe that I am a writer, with a disability, who writes characters with disabilities.
+Except maybe that I am a writer … who’s disabled … who writes characters who manage disabilities.
 Oh.
 Oh, yeah.

 I’m not going to lecture you, saying, “Stop having imposter syndrome!
 Believe in yourself!”
 Instead, I’m going to advise you that whenever it strikes, think: Neil Armstrong.